psiphi75/web-remote-control/Protocol.md

 #### command

-This type of message is sent by contoller devices and propagated to toy devices.
+This type of message is sent by controller devices and propagated to toy devices.

 * *Senders*: controller
 * *Final recipient*: toy (via proxy)